 We start to weave practices for sensing group coherence and energy.
 We learn to bring language to our experience of the group and other people in a new way.
 We practice playing with polarity in ways that help liberate stuck energy in groups.

-April TBD - Small Group Coaching
+May TBD - Small Group Pod

 MONTH 4Complexity / ClosingFinally, we will touch on the last element of our model: Complexity.